FREVA-CLINT/Talks/FrevaFutures/README.md

 ## Examples
-There are two notebooks outlining the anticipated usage of the proposed mechanism [FuturesExample.ipynb] demonstrates the usage from python while [FuturesExample-Bash.ipynb] explains the same scenario for the `freva` command line interface.
+There are two notebooks outlining the anticipated usage of the proposed mechanism [FuturesExample](FuturesExample.ipynb) demonstrates the usage from python while [FuturesExample-Bash](FuturesExample-Bash.ipynb) explains the same scenario for the `freva` command line interface.